dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

 		}
 	}
 ```
-Also these fields are  forwarded to next query level unless there is a cascade at next level ,
+Also, these fields are  forwarded to the next query level unless there is a cascade at the next level,
-in that case arguments to cascade are overwritten.
+in that case, arguments to cascade are overwritten.
-Below query ensures that  author should have fields reputation and name.
-And if it has subfield posts then it should also have
+The below query ensures that the author should have field reputation and name.
+And if it has subfield posts then that should also have
 field text in it.

 ```graphql